FC Triesenberg

 Fussball Club Triesenberg is a Liechtensteiner amateur football team that plays in Triesenberg, Liechtenstein.
 It is one of the seven official teams in the nation.
-They play in the Swiss Football League in 3.
-Liga, which is the seventh tier.
-The team annually competes in the Liechtensteiner Cup.
-The club has never won the tournament, but was the runner-up in the 2014–2015 edition.
+They play in the Swiss Football League in the 3.
+Liga, the seventh tier of Swiss football.
+The team annually competes in the Liechtenstein Cup.
+The club has never won the tournament, but was the runner-up in the 2014–2015 and in the 2023–2024 edition.

 History

 The team was founded in 1972.
 Like all the other teams in Liechtenstein they started playing in the Swiss leagues, in this case in 4.
 Liga.
 They achieved promotion for the first time in their history in the 1986/1987 season, being promoted to 3.
 Liga.
 They stayed in that league till 1998, when they were relegated.
 In 2001 they were promoted back to 3.
 Liga and in 2010 were promoted to 2.
 Liga.
+In 2015, they reached the final of the Liechtenstein Cup for the first time in the club's history, losing 5–0 in the final against FC Vaduz.
+They reached the final for a second time in 2024, after beating FC Triesen in the semi-finals 2–0.